pvila89/PhoneZone/README.md

 ## Installation

-1. Clone this repository to your local machine using the following command:
+1. Clone this repository to your local machine.
-2. Navigate to the project directory
+2. Run the command `npm install` to install the dependencies.
-3. Install the necessary dependencies: npm install
-4. Start the application in your local development environment: npm run dev
+3. Run the command `npm run dev` to start the application in your local development environment.

+## Contact

+If you have any questions or suggestions, feel free to contact us at [pvila89@gmail.com].